pedrohmorais/seeds-improvement/README.md

 To restart docker run `./scripts/restart-docker.sh` file or it content.

-## Docker restart
+## Clear Docker Compose

-To restart docker run `./scripts/restart-docker.sh` file or it content.
+To your docker compose images run `./scripts/clear-docker-compose.sh ` file or it content.

 # Client